-In 2008 a review was done on whether the statistical agencies work in accordance with the quality criteria.
-Reviews have been carried out from 2009 onwards to see which agencies have published a commitment on their websites according to the text decided by the Council for Official Statistics.
-The commitment means that the agency applies all the criteria in the guidelines for all statistical products.
-A comprehensive account of the responses is provided in Appendix 11.
+The extent to which the statistical agencies work according to the quality criteria has been followed up since 2008, and from 2009 the follow-up also includes the statistical agencies that have made a commitment on their website.
+The commitment should be made according to the test that was decided on by the Council for Official Statistics.
+The commitment means that these agencies apply all the criteria in the guidelines for all statistical products.
+A comprehensive account of the answers is provided in Appendix 11.